asmak9/WPFAutoCompleteTextBox/README.md

 # WPF: Auto Complete/Suggstion Text Box
 By Default WPF pre-install text box control does not come with an auto complete/suggestion feature.
-There are many 3rd party libraries out there which provide auto complete/suggestion feature for default WPF text box control.
-Most of these libraries are available in paid version and those which are open-sources are difficult to get integrated with your existing code.
+There are many 3rd party libraries out there which provide auto complete/suggestion text box control as a replacement to default WPF text box control.
+Most of these libraries are available in paid version and those which are for free are difficult to get integrated with your existing code.
 So, I have created a very simple **Auto Complete/Suggestion** control for WPF without using any external library.
 You can easily integrate my control in your project.

 ## For detail article visit [WPF: Auto Complete/Suggstion Text Box](https://bit.ly/2KG4mLz) at [Asma's Blog](https://www.asmak9.com/)